 Sourdough is a living thing.
 As such it can be unpredictable and constantly in flux due to changes in its environment.
 Most sourdough problems can be easily remedied or are not worth worrying about.
-Even so, you may wish to address these issues.
+However, there are a few situations that might require some extra care.

 Reviving a Hibernated Starter

 This means more than just feeding it.
-Sourdough should have more of yeasts than lactobacilli to be effective in making good breads.
-So you’re going to need to give it some special care in order to build the yeasts up in your starter.
+Sourdough should have more yeasts than lactobacilli to be effective in making good breads.
+So you’re going to need to give it some special care in order to build up the yeasts.

-To jumpstart a starter that looks lifeless, take a small amount of the hibernating starter (just a few tablespoons) and bring it to room temperature.
+To jumpstart a starter that looks lifeless, take a few tablespoons of the hibernating starter and bring it to room temperature.
 Now feed it eight times as much flour and five times as much water as the amount of starter that you are starting with.

 For instance, if you have 2 tablespoons of starter, use 16 tablespoons of flour (1 cup) and 5 tablespoons of water.